daverainford/ecDNA_pipeline/README.md

 # Data Download
 The below workflows take either WGS Bam files or ASCAT3 allele specific copy number segments.
-These can be download from the TCGA/EGA with the included helper script gdc_download.sh and ega_download.sh You will have to modify the scripts to download the data you are specifically after.
+These can be downloaded. from the TCGA/EGA with the included helper script gdc_download.sh and ega_download.sh You will have to modify the scripts to download the data you are specifically after.

 # Amplicon Architect Overview